Mohammad-Diab/EasyTransfer-2.0/backend/IMPLEMENTATION_TASKS.md

 Implement the operator message rules system for USSD response parsing.
 Create endpoints for Android to fetch rules on startup and check for updates efficiently.
 Build the rules versioning/timestamp mechanism to minimize unnecessary data transfer.
 Ensure rules are properly structured with success/failure keywords per operator for client-side response interpretation.

 ### Deliverables
-- [ ] Operator rules fetch endpoint (`GET /android/rules`)
+- [✅] Operator rules fetch endpoint (`GET /api/operators/rules`)
-- [ ] Rules last-updated endpoint (`GET /android/rules/last-updated`)
+- [✅] Rules last-updated endpoint (`GET /api/operators/rules/last-updated`)
-- [ ] Rules versioning/timestamp mechanism
+- [✅] Rules versioning/timestamp mechanism (created_at tracking)
-- [ ] Success/failure keywords per operator
+- [✅] Success/failure patterns per operator
-- [ ] Rules caching strategy
+- [✅] Rules caching strategy (timestamp-based)
+- [✅] Admin endpoint to add rules (`POST /api/operators/rules`)
-- [ ] Admin endpoint to update rules (optional)
+- [✅] Admin endpoint to delete rules (`DELETE /api/operators/rules/:id`)
+- [✅] Android convenience endpoints (`GET /api/android/rules`)

 ### Acceptance Criteria
-- Android can fetch all operator rules
+- Android can fetch all operator rules ✅
-- Android can check if rules have been updated
+- Android can check if rules have been updated ✅
-- Rules include success and failure keywords
+- Rules include success and failure patterns ✅
-- Minimal data transfer (only send if updated)
+- Minimal data transfer (only send if updated) ✅
-- Rules properly formatted for client parsing
+- Rules properly formatted for client parsing ✅

 ### Notes
+- ✅ OperatorsService created with rule management methods
+- ✅ Rules grouped by operator_code with success_patterns and failure_patterns
+- ✅ Timestamp-based caching using created_at field
+- ✅ getOperatorRules() returns grouped rules with last_updated timestamp
+- ✅ getRulesLastUpdated() returns only timestamp for cache validation
+- ✅ getOperatorRule(operatorCode) returns rules for specific operator
+- ✅ addOperatorRule() for admin to add new pattern rules
+- ✅ deleteOperatorRule() for admin to remove rules
+- ✅ getOperatorPrefixes() returns all active operator prefixes
+- ✅ Android endpoints integrated for convenience (GET /api/android/rules)
+- ✅ Admin guards commented out for development
-- Consider adding rule validation on update
+- ⏳ Rule validation on update can be added in future
-- Cache rules in memory for performance
-- Version rules using updated_at timestamp

 ---